Winter Tree Pruning-Shape Up for Spring

-As a property manager or owner, what are some of the things you think about when you look outside at the landscape?
+As a property manager or owner, what are some of the things that come to mind when you look outside at the landscape?
 Maybe you’re thinking that the grass needs to be cut or the shrubs need pruning.
-Maybe it’s time to pick up leaves or plant flowers.
+Maybe you’re reminded it’s time to pick up leaves or plant flowers.
 Sometimes trees get overlooked until we see damage from a storm or until they need to be removed because of poor health.

 Trees are no different than other elements in the landscape.
 They need routine maintenance to stay healthy, vigorous, and to keep adding value to your property.
-Proper pruning helps to save trees to prevent having to remove them later due to irreversible damage.
+Proper pruning helps prevent trees from having to remove them later due to irreversible damage.
 A well thought out tree pruning program that begins when trees are young is often less expensive than removing mature trees that are hazardous or in poor health.

 Why Prune Trees in Winter?

 Winter pruning, also called dormant pruning, and has several benefits.
-The landscape is especially quiet at this time of the year.
-During the growing season, insects and diseases are active in the landscape.
+First, the landscape is especially quiet at this time of the year.
+During the warm growing season, insects and diseases are active in the landscape.
 Every cut creates an entry point for harmful pests to infest newly pruned plants.
 In winter, these landscape pests are inactive so the chances of an infestation are lower.

 The lack of foliage in the winter also gives the best vantage point for seeing the branch structure.
 Opening canopies, removing crossed branches, and elevating limbs to a consistent level is easier without the foliage.

-Winter pruning does not force new growth since the trees are dormant during this season.
-So unlike spring pruning, the trees don’t need as much water, sun, or nutrients to heal.
-They have plenty of time before warm weather hits.
+Unlike spring pruning, winter pruning does not force new growth since the trees are dormant during this season.
+So the trees don’t need as much water, sun, or nutrients to heal; they have plenty of time before warm weather hits.

 Tree Pruning Techniques